sairajnagula/Section-02--Project-Group-5-DATA-MINING/README.md

 5. API for creating frequency distribution of words in tweets.
 6. Collecting lexical diversity of tweets and API for it.
 7. Generating histograms of words, screen names, and hashtags
-8. Generating a histogram of retweet counts AND API for it
+8. Generating a histogram of retweet counts AND API for it.

 ### RESEARCH QUESTIONS